-- The Council's current strategic risks and associated management arrangements were reappraised by the Audit and Governance Committee on 29th September 2022 and 9th March 2023 (Strategic Risk Register Updates).
+- The Council's current strategic risks and associated management arrangements were reappraised by the Audit, Governance and Standards Committee on 14th September 2023 and 14th March 2024 (Strategic Risk Register Updates).
 Throughout the year the effectiveness of these arrangements has been tested as part of the Internal Audit work programme. - A detailed report and improvement plan assessing the Council against the CIPFA FM Code was approved by the Audit, Governance and Standards Committee in November 2021.
-The assessment confirmed that "the Council's financial management is sound and complies with the overall requirements of the FM Code.
-Specific improvements are taking place and/or have been recommended that will further enhance the Council's financial management processes and ensure full compliance with the detailed requirements of the FM Code is achieved."
-It was considered that the Council is well placed and does comply with each principle and supporting standard.
-The assurance opinion given was High, with a small number of detailed additional actions considered necessary to be fully compliant with the detailed expectations of the FM Code.
-During the year a number of additional actions have been taken to further increase the Council's compliance with the detailed requirements of the FM Code.
-Several actions are still delayed as a consequence of the current lack of knowledge of long-term Government funding intentions. - The results of the internal audit work have been reported (as scheduled) to the AGS Committee throughout the year and the annual internal audit opinion on the overall adequacy and effectiveness of the Council's governance, risk and control; framework was set out in the Annual Internal Audit Report 2022/2023.
-This report concluded that "In my opinion satisfactory assurance can be given that Wigan Council operates an effective framework of governance, risk management and management control and audit testing has demonstrated controls to be generally working in practice".

-The Annual Fraud Report 2022/2023 which provided an update on the counter fraud work undertaken across the Council during 2022/2023 concluded, "Members can therefore be assured that prevention and detection of fraud, along with promoting high standards of conduct are given high priority within the Council's operations and this ensures that fraud and corruption risks are effectively managed."
+This initial self-assessment confirmed that the Council's financial management is sound and complies with the overall requirements of the FM Code.
+Follow up reviews in May 2023 and May 2024 have confirmed that "Specific improvements have subsequently taken place that have further enhanced the Council's financial management processes and compliance levels with the detailed requirements of the FM Code."
+A reassessment will be carried out during 2024/2025 to ensure that the high level of compliance remains applicable. - The results of the internal audit work have been reported (as scheduled) to the AGS Committee throughout the year and the annual internal audit opinion on the overall adequacy and effectiveness of the Council's governance, risk and control; framework was set out in the Annual Internal Audit Report 2023/2024.
+This report concluded that "In my opinion satisfactory assurance can be given that Wigan Council operates an effective framework of governance, risk management and management control and audit testing has demonstrated controls to be generally working in practice". - The Annual Fraud Report 2023/2024 which provided an update on the counter fraud work undertaken across the Council during 2023/2024 concluded, "Members can therefore be assured that prevention and detection of fraud, along with promoting high standards of conduct are given high priority within the Council's operations and this ensures that fraud and corruption risks are effectively managed."